-Classrooms have been measured to ensure 6 feet social distancing. for each student and desks will face the same way.
+Classrooms have been measured to ensure 6 feet of social distancing to the maximum extent feasible and appropriate.
+Student and desks will face the same way.

 Students will remain in their cohort all day.

 Designate and assign individual student seating in each room - assigned seating is critical for contract tracing.